-A debt management plan (DMP) helps you to manage your debts and pay them off at a more affordable rate by making reduced monthly payments.
-If you feel a DMP is the best option for you, a DMP can be administered fee-free from StepChange Debt Charity.
+A Debt Management Plan (DMP) helps you manage your debts and pay them off at a more affordable rate by reducing monthly payments.
+If you feel a DMP is the best option, a DMP can be administered fee-free from StepChange Debt Charity.

-A DMP can be a good way to repay if you are struggling and the debts can be cleared within a reasonable timescale on a reduced payment structure.
+A DMP can be an excellent way to repay if you are struggling, and the debts can be cleared within a reasonable timescale on a reduced payment structure.